0xbradc/BasicTwitterBot/README.md

 # BasicTwitterBot
-Written in Python to insult other Barstool 6A Twitter accounts when they post anything.
+Written in Python to reply to other Twitter accounts from a random set.